Nature’s art

 Eight of the ten species of the magnificent plane trees, genus Platanus, are indigenous to North America, one is found in Laos and Vietnam, whereas the tenth species, the oriental plane tree (P. orientalis), is distributed from the Balkans and Turkey southwards to Jordan, but may be a native as far west as Italy, and as far east as Kashmir in northern India.
 As it is widely cultivated, it is often difficult to decide, whether a population is indigenous or not.

-The generic name is from the Greek platanos, which was the ancient name of maple trees (Acer).
+The generic name is derived from Ancient Greek platanos, which was the classical name of maple trees (Acer).
 It refers to the maple-like leaves of the oriental plane tree.
 Some North American species are called sycamores, likewise referring to the leaves, which resemble those of the European sycamore maple (Acer pseudoplatanus).

 American sycamore (Platanus occidentalis), also known as American planetree, is native to the eastern part of North America, from extreme southern Canada southwards to the mountains of north-eastern Mexico.
 The specific name is Latin for ‘western’, referring to the New World.
 At the time when it was named by Swedish naturalist Carl Linnaeus (1707-78), the only other known species in the genus was P. orientalis (‘eastern’), which is restricted to Eurasia.